anio-software/.github/profile/README.md

 # This is the [anio.software](https://anio.software) software project

+Short explanation of the different github organisations and their intended purpose:

-- [@anio-software](https://github.com/anio-software) contains software that is to be used by actual end users.
+- 🧑 [@anio-software](https://github.com/anio-software) contains software that is to be used by actual end users.
-- [@anio-sh](https://github.com/anio-sh) contains tools for bootstraping this project.
+- 🛠️ [@anio-sh](https://github.com/anio-sh) contains tools for bootstraping this project.
-- [@anio-core-sh](https://github.com/anio-core-sh) contains code used by the tools of @anio-sh.
+- 📗 [@anio-core-sh](https://github.com/anio-core-sh) contains code used by the tools of @anio-sh.

 <!--